StankaPlAs/Visualizador/README.md

 # Visualizador
-Simple image viewer programmed with JavaScript as class practice.
+Simple image viewer programmed with JavaScript as school practice.